DanielJMFrancis/LifecycleAwareTimer/README.md

 [![](https://jitpack.io/v/DanielJMFrancis/LifecycleAwareTimer.svg)](https://jitpack.io/#DanielJMFrancis/LifecycleAwareTimer)
 # LifecycleAwareTimer

-- A lifecycle-aware, persistant CountDownTimer with callbacks to the current saved time
+A lightweight, lifecycle-aware countdown-type timer with callbacks to the remaining time left on the timer and when it finishes.

-- Hooks into SharedPreferences and supports creation of multiple distinct timers (by key identifier)
+Hooks into SharedPreferences and supports creation of multiple distinct timers (by string identifier).

+#### Example Use Cases
+- Create a timer for a user actively using a new feature (or feature set), reward or prompt them for feedback when the timer is up
+- Limit a free-version of a premium feature after a user has actively used the feature for X amount of time

 ## Getting Started